 How To Cook A Spiral Ham

 Cooking a spiral-sliced ham is literally as easy as a few steps, and it is the perfect dish for a large gathering.
 Don’t stop there though!
 Ham is practical all week long.
 Breakfast, lunch, dinner or snack, holiday or every day, ham does it all.
-Check out these great recipes and explore even more at.
+Check out these great recipes.

 - 1 cup apple juice

-Preheat oven to 350 degrees F. Place ham in a shallow pan.
+Preheat oven to 350° F. Place ham in a shallow pan.
 Pour apple juice over ham into the pan.
 Cook, uncovered, for 15-18 minutes per pound.